 Christina later turned her sights to filmmaking, earning her MFA from USC’s School of Cinematic Arts, where she spent the equivalent of six brand new Toyota Camry’s in tuition money.
 She also supplemented her studies in theatre directing at the Yale School of Drama’s directing lab.
 (Yes, very la-di-da).

-As a writer, her TV pilot, JACKPOT won the SeriesFest Women’s Writing Competition in 2020 as well as Roadmap’s Diversity Initiative in Oct 2019.
-It also advanced to the second round of the Sundance Episodic Labs as well as the semifinals for Wescreenplay’s Diverse Voices Competition in spring 2019.
+As a writer, Jun won SeriesFest's Women’s Writing Competition in 2020 garnering her a development deal with Kyra Sedgwick's production company, Big Swing Productions.
+Her pilot, JACKPOT won Roadmap’s Diversity Initiative in Oct 2019 as well as advance to the second round of the Sundance Episodic Labs and the semifinals for Wescreenplay’s Diverse Voices Competition in spring 2019.
 Her feature script, GYOPO was recently a semifinalist for the Academy Nicholl's Fellowship (2020), the Bluecat Screenplay Competition 2020, a semifinalist for The Script Lab (2020), and received five mentions on the Black List in 2020.
 It also placed top 50 for The Launch Pad (2021), as well as the quarterfinals for The Big Break (2020), and the finals for the Wescreenplay Diverse Voices (2018).
 Most recently, GYOPO was an official selection on The Red List 2021 (top 1% on Coverfly).

 As a director, her films have screened in multiple film festivals including Geena Davis’ Bentonville Film Festival, the SAG-AFTRA Foundation Short Film Showcase, and CAAMFest.
-Most recently, Christina directed a comedic film titled HAPPY ENDING in Shanghai and co-directed SAMIR, a feature film funded and distributed by Warner Bros Studios, which premiered at Heartland International Film Festival.
+Most recently, Christina directed a comedic film titled HAPPY ENDING in Shanghai and co-directed SAMIR, a feature film, which premiered at Heartland International Film Festival.